nickzoic/nick.zoic.org/art/cccp-computer-controlled-camera-project/index.md

 ## Autofocus

-I'd like to explore getting autofocus working ... part of the inspiration for this project was to get the microscope camera autofocussing.
+I'd like to explore getting autofocus working ... part of the inspiration for this project was to get the microscope camera autofocussing to make it easier to work with.
 Because the depth of field is very shallow, varying the focus could also be used to reveal the 3D structure of the structure being observed.